eric-basley/dockerized/README.md

   Running App version: { gitVersion: '96b7d64', revision: '96b7d64' }
 ```

-Push your image to DockerHub as redpelicans/dockerized
+Push your image to DockerHub:

 ```
-  $ ./sbin/push --tag
+  ./sbin/push --hash 96b7d64 --tag 0.2
+  You dream of a new image's version?
+  Let's push it...
+  ...

 ```